Runbook Reference

 The values pass from command line has the highest priority, with below

-example, any places use ${subscription_id}
+example, any places use ${subscription_id} will be replaced with

-value subscription id B
+value subscription id B.

 lisa -r ./microsoft/runbook/azure.yml -v "subscription_id:<subscription id A>"